dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/facebook_ads.md

    print(load_info)
    ```

-1. To merge the Facebook ads with the state “DISAPPROVED” and with ads state “PAUSED” you can do the
+1. To merge the Facebook ads with the state “DISAPPROVED” snd with ads state “PAUSED” you can do the
    following:

    ```python